Roadgeek

-Driving south on The Alaska Tok Cutoff Highway.
+Driving south on Alaska Tok Cutoff Highway.

 An abandoned early U.S. Route 66 alignment in southern Illinois in 2006.

 A roadgeek (from road + geek) is a person involved in "roadgeeking" or "road enthusiasm", an enthusiasm for roads, fond of road trips as a hobby.
-One may also be called a road enthusiast, road buff, roadfan or Roads Scholar, the latter a play on "Rhodes Scholar".

 Interest

 Roadgeeks view their interest as an appreciation of engineering and planning feats:

 We're interested in all the effort that goes into making roads.
 The railways in this country get an awful lot of press as great engineering achievements.
 Roads aren't seen in that way, but it wasn't always so.
 In the 1950s and 1960s they were part of a brave new era.
 Back then it was something to get excited about.
 They actually put people on buses and drove up and down them to have a look...